Intellection/sav-reader-writer/savReaderWriter/documentation/index.rst

       python -m savReaderWriter.util.savViewer
       python -m savReaderWriter.util.savViewer '/path/to/some/file.sav'

-* Removed several bugs, notably one related to memoization of SPSS datetimes
+* Removed several bugs, notably one related to memoization of SPSS datetimes (THANKS everybody for taking the time to report these bugs!)
 * `SavReader.__enter__` now returns `self`, not `iter(self)`

 .. versionchanged:: 3.3